-1 (a) Upon the assignor's default as defined in the document creating an assignment 2 of rents, or as otherwise agreed by the assignor, the assignee may give to a tenant of the real 3 property a notification demanding that the tenant pay to the assignee all unpaid accrued rents and 4 all unaccrued rents as they become due.
-The assignee shall give a copy of the notification to the 5 assignor and to any other person that, 10 days before the notification date, held a recorded 6 assignment of rents arising from the real property.
-The notification must: 7 (1) identify the tenant, assignor, assignee, premises covered by the lease, 8 and assignment of rents being enforced; 9 (2) provide the recording data for the document creating the assignment or 10 other reasonable proof that the assignment has been made; 11 (3) state that the assignee has the right to collect rents in accordance with 12 the assignment; 13 (4) state that the tenant is directed to pay to the assignee all unpaid accrued 14 rents and all unaccrued rents as they come due; 15 (5) describe the manner in which subsections (c) and (d) affect the tenant's 16 payment obligations; 17 (6) provide the name of a contact person and an address to which the 18 tenant can direct payment of rents and any inquiry for additional information about the 19 assignment of rents or the assignee's right to enforce the assignment; 20 (7) contain a statement that the tenant may consult an attorney if the tenant 21 has questions about its rights and obligations; and 22 (8) be signed by the assignee.
+- (a) Upon the assignor's default, or as otherwise agreed by the assignor, the assignee may give to a tenant of the real property a notification demanding that the tenant pay to the assignee all unpaid accrued rents and all unaccrued rents as they accrue.
+The assignee shall give a copy of the notification to the assignor and to any other person that, 10 days before the notification date, held a recorded assignment of rents arising from the real property.
+The notification must be signed by assignee and: - (1) identify the tenant, assignor, assignee, premises covered by the agreement between the tenant and the assignor, and assignment of rents being enforced; - (2) provide the recording data for the document creating the assignment or other reasonable proof that the assignment was made; - (3) state that the assignee has the right to collect rents in accordance with the assignment;

-1 (b) If an assignee enforces an assignment of rents under this section, the date of 2 enforcement is the date on which the tenant receives a notification substantially complying with 3 subsection (a).
-4 (c) Subject to subsection (d) and any other claim or defense that a tenant has under 5 law of this state other than this [act], following receipt of a notification substantially complying 6 with subsection (a): 7 (1) a tenant is obligated to pay to the assignee all unpaid accrued rents and 8 all unaccrued rents as they come due, unless the tenant has previously received a notification 9 from another assignee of rents given by that assignee in accordance with this section and the 10 other assignee has not canceled that notification; 11 (2) a tenant that pays rents to the assignor is not discharged from the 12 obligation to pay rents to the assignee, unless the tenant occupies the premises as the tenant's 13 primary residence; 14 (3) a tenant's payment to the assignee of rents then due satisfies the 15 tenant's obligation under the lease to the extent of the payment made; and 16 (4) a tenant's obligation to pay rent to the assignee continues until the 17 tenant receives a court order directing the tenant to pay the rent in a different manner or a signed 18 document from the assignee canceling its notification, whichever occurs first.
-19 (d) A tenant that has received a notification under subsection (a) is not in default 20 of the lease for nonpayment of rents accruing after the date notification is given before the earlier 21 of: 22 (1) 10 days after the date that the next regularly scheduled rental payment
+- (4) direct the tenant to pay to the assignee all unpaid accrued rents and all unaccrued rents as they accrue; - (5) describe the manner in which subsections (c) and (d) affect the tenant's payment obligations; - (6) provide the name and telephone number of a contact person and an address to which the tenant can direct payment of rents and any inquiry for additional information about the assignment or the assignee's right to enforce the assignment; and - (7) contain a statement that the tenant may consult a lawyer if the tenant has questions about its rights and obligations. - (b) If an assignee enforces an assignment of rents under this section, the date of enforcement is the date on which the tenant receives a notification substantially complying with subsection (a). - (c) Subject to subsection (d) and any other claim or defense that a tenant has under law of this state other than this [act], following receipt of a notification substantially complying with subsection (a): - (1) a tenant is obligated to pay to the assignee all unpaid accrued rents and all unaccrued rents as they accrue, unless the tenant has previously received a notification from another assignee of rents given by that assignee in accordance with this section and the other assignee has not canceled that notification; - (2) unless the tenant occupies the premises as the tenant's primary residence, a tenant that pays rents to the assignor is not discharged from the obligation to pay rents to the assignee; - (3) a tenant's payment to the assignee of rents then due satisfies the tenant's obligation under the tenant's agreement with the assignor to the extent of the payment made; and - (4) a tenant's obligation to pay rents to the assignee continues until the tenant receives a court order directing the tenant to pay the rent in a different manner or a signed document from the assignee canceling its notification, whichever occurs first. - (d) A tenant that has received a notification under subsection (a) is not in default for nonpayment of rents accruing within 30 days after the date the notification is received before the earlier of: